Working in the Netherlands

 - The Holland Handbook, Xpatmedia, ISBN 90 5594 3010

-These books are available for student use at the documentation centre of the Service and Information Centre, Binnengasthuisstraat 9, Amsterdam.
+These books can be viewed at the documentation centre of the Service and Information Centre, Binnengasthuisstraat 9, Amsterdam.

 StudieJob is a temporary job service directly affiliated with the UvA.
-You can learn more about their services in the link below.
+You can learn more about their services by following the link below.

 Traineeship and internship regulations